Twitch Account SettingsThis article explains how to get to know a variety of settings that allow you to personalize your Twitch account profile.

 On this page you can connect your other online accounts with Twitch and also review which websites, community made projects, and applications have limited access to your Twitch account.

 Twitch allows developers to utilize the Kraken API which can allow them limited access to your account if you allow them.
-Here you can review all of the applications which have been authorized for your account, and you can revoke authorization for an application or website by clicking the "revoke" link on the relevant row.
+Here you can review all of the applications which have been authorized for your account, and you can revoke authorization for an application or website by clicking the Disconnect link on the relevant row.